themi/magrav/hat-pack/02-gans-production.md

 * connect a 1.5V source.
   - Connect batteries (+) pole to the brass plate.
   - Connect batteries (-) pole to the nanocoated copper plate.
-  - The current from battery is actually a bit on the high side, if you want to be perdantic you could install a resistor on this circut to regulate the current down to optimum of 15-30mA.
+  - The current from battery is actually a bit on the high side, if you want to be perdantic you could install a resistor on this circut to regulate the current down to 15-30mA

 * add air pump
   - oxygen is important in the GANS process, GANS will be bright turquiose in colour when oxygen is present.